robin-rpr/calos/doc/tutorial.rst

   4026531837
   $ ssh localhost stat -L --format='%i' /proc/self/ns/user
   4026531837
-  $ ch-run /var/tmp/hello.sqfs -- /bin/bash
+  $ clearly run /var/tmp/hello.sqfs -- /bin/bash
   > stat -L --format='%i' /proc/self/ns/user
   4026532256
   > ssh localhost stat -L --format='%i' /proc/self/ns/user
   4026531837

 There are a couple ways to SSH to a remote node and run commands inside a container.
-The simplest is to manually invoke :code:`ch-run` in the :code:`ssh` command::
+The simplest is to manually invoke :code:`clearly run` in the :code:`ssh` command::

-  $ ssh localhost ch-run /var/tmp/hello.sqfs -- stat -L --format='%i' /proc/self/ns/user
+  $ ssh localhost clearly run /var/tmp/hello.sqfs -- stat -L --format='%i' /proc/self/ns/user
   4026532256

 .. note::

-   Recall that by default, each :code:`ch-run` invocation creates a new container.
+   Recall that by default, each :code:`clearly run` invocation creates a new container.
 That is, the :code:`ssh` command above has not entered an existing user namespace :code:`’2256`; rather, it has re-used the namespace ID :code:`’2256`.

-Another may be to edit one's shell initialization scripts to check the command line and :code:`exec(1)` :code:`ch-run` if appropriate.
+Another may be to edit one's shell initialization scripts to check the command line and :code:`exec(1)` :code:`clearly run` if appropriate.
 This is brittle but avoids wrapping :code:`ssh` or altering its command line.

 User and group IDs